tanwanjern/maybank-place-finder/README.md

 ## Assessment of Requirements

 1. **Autocomplete Functionality**:
-   - The project implements a textbox that uses the Google Place Autocomplete API through the `SearchBar` component
+   - The project implements Google Place Autocomplete API through the `SearchBar` component with region restriction to Malaysia
-   - Suggests places as the user types, fulfilling this requirement
+   - Suggests places as the user types with graceful handling of ZERO_RESULTS
+   - Custom hook `useGoogleMapsService` manages the service lifecycle

 2. **Fallback Option**:
    - The application has a fallback mechanism using mock data in the `placesService.ts` file
-   - If the Google Places API fails, it retrieves data from `mockPlaces`, meeting this requirement
+   - Quick suggestion buttons for common searches
+   - Clear feedback when API fails or returns no results

 3. **State Management**:
    - Redux is used for state management, with the `placesSlice` managing search results and user queries